 Standard smart thermostats (like Nest or ecobee) are much more integrated into today’s smart home.
 Since smart floor heater thermostats are a much smaller niche market, creating the software to integrate into the smart home is taking longer.
 All of the thermostats come with their own smartphone app and all can be controlled remotely.
 However, there is limited ability to interact with the smart home.

-The Laticrete Strata thermostat is by far the most advanced in this area.
-It has the ability to connect to voice assistants and a few popular home automation hubs.
-It also has ability to use your mobile phone location to determine if you’re home or not.
+The nVent NUHEAT thermostat is the most advanced in this area.
+It has the ability to connect to voice assistants, IFTTT, and it “Works With Nest”.

 Some Thoughts On WiFi Connection Strength